JoonaSavela/CarND-Project-2-traffic-signs/writeup.md

 | Dropout  |   keep probability (training) 0.6   |
 | Fully connected	(output/logits)		| output 43       									|

 I used the LeNet architecture as a basis for my model, but made a few changes.
-I changed the Max pooling into average pooling, because there is some loss of information in Max pooling, and they both do essentially the same thing.
+I changed the max pooling into average pooling, because there is some loss of information in max pooling, and they both do essentially the same thing.
 I also altered some the dimensions of the original model, and added dropout in order to prevent overfitting.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.